96jonesa/whominator/README.md

     pip install torch==1.2.0+cpu torchvision==0.4.0+cpu -f https://download.pytorch.org/whl/torch_stable.html

+In order to use the command-line script, the directory containing it must be on PATH.
+Usually this will occur automatically, however if it doesn't you will see a warning during the installation which will tell you which directory it is in.
+If that directory is '/path/to/dir' then you can add it to PATH with:

+    export PATH="/path/to/dir:$PATH"

+followed by restarting the terminal.

 # Command-Line Script

 To use the command-line script to whominate some text, type the following in command-line: